Rigasa

 Rigasa is a sub-urban settlement within a very close proximity to Kaduna metropolis, Kaduna, Nigeria.
 It is one of the largest and densely populated areas in Nigeria, with an estimate of three million inhabitants It hosts villages, such as Danmani, Nariya, Makera, Mashi, Hayin Malam Bello, Sabon-garin Rigasa, Makarfi Road, Kwate, Mai-giginya, among others.
-Covering about 14 by 8 kilometers.
-Rigasa is one of the 255 wards The community has the largest public basic school in the sub-saharan Africa, initiated by his Excellency, Nasir Ahmed Elrufai.
+Covering about 14 by 8 kilometres, Rigasa is one of the 255 wards.
+The community has the largest public basic school in the sub-saharan Africa, initiated by his Excellency, Nasir Ahmed Elrufai.
 Also, it hosts the Kaduna-Abuja train station.
-It is believed that Rigasa hosts important dignitaries; such as the President of Universal Writers and Authors(UWA), Air Vice Marshal Maisaka(late), Former President of UWA, Chairman, Igabi Local Government, not to mention several Associate Professors and Doctors who are currently living within the community.
-Before the 2000 Religion crisis in Kaduna state, different tribes were living in Rigasa but presently, it is known as Hausa community.
+It is believed that Rigasa hosts important dignitaries; such as the President of Universal Writers and Authors (UWA), Air Vice Marshal Maisaka (late), Former President of UWA, chairman, Igabi Local Government, not to mention several Associate Professors and Doctors who are currently living within the community.
+Before the 2000 Religion crisis in Kaduna state, different ethnic groups with diverse religious affiliation were living in Rigasa but presently, it is known as Hausa community.

 Climate condition

-Rigasa is a ward under the igabi local government of Kaduna state of Nigeria.
-We're it contain a lot of people of almost the 10 percentage of population of the Kaduna State.
-Rigasa is having two weather condition which is raining and dry season with hot temperature some time of the year.

-It's facing the issues of climate change that affect the soil system or the soil.
-The climate affect all the site of the land masses most especially in en-kifi, hayin dan mani, making ruwa, and other part of the Rigasa Area.
+Rigasa has two weather conditions which are rainy and dry season.

 Market

-Rigasa Kaduna, it has 1 market known as ƴangwari Market located around PRP And Dan madami street.
+Rigasa in Kaduna State has 1 market known as Yangwari Market located around PRP And Dan Madami street.